jkoganem/jkoganem/README.md

 * **Machine Learning practitioner**: I have been working on data-driven projects using statistical and machine learning techniques and have experience training and deploying deep learning models in PyTorch and TensorFlow (see [Past Projects](#-past-projects) below)
 * **Passionate mentor and educator**: I have taught over 500+ students as an instructor at Carnegie Mellon and mentored numerous undergraduate students in summer research projects.
 I strive to create a supportive learning environment and for all my students to succeed in their academic and professional careers

-* **Detailed oriented researcher**: my research involves the analysis of nonlinear partial differential equations, often requiring meticulous derivation of a priori estimates combined with deep ideas from Functional Analysis
+* **Detailed oriented researcher**: my research involves the analysis of Nonlinear Partial Differential Equations (PDEs), often requiring meticulous derivation of a priori estimates combined with deep ideas from Functional Analysis

 For more about my research, please check out [these slides](./equadiff2024-slides.pdf) from a talk I gave at the [Equadiff conference](https://www.kau.se/en/equadiff-2024/about-conference) in Karlstad, Sweden.
 A more thorough introduction to my research can be found in the first part of [my thesis](https://kilthub.cmu.edu/articles/thesis/Traveling_wave_solutions_to_the_free_boundary_incompressible_Navier-Stokes_equations/24053892?file=42184224).